AdmZackbar/mara-sov-voice-mod/MaraSovVoiceMod/CONTENT.md

 3. Understood, laying down suppressive fire.
 4. Understood, I'll keep their heads down.

-### Flushing TODO
+### Flushing

 1. Flushing them out!
-2. Understood, I'll flush them out of there.
-3. Get out of there!
+2. Get out of there!
-4. Nowhere left to run!
+3. You have nowhere left to run!
-5. [CivilianRescue 3]
+4. [CivilianRescue 3]

 ### Saturation Fire